 A Jones fracture refers to a break between the base and shaft of the fifth metatarsal bone of the foot.
-The fifth metatarsal is the long bone on the outside of the foot.
-It is connected to the smallest toe.
+The fifth metatarsal is the long bone on the outside of the foot that connects to the smallest toe.

-This particular fracture is named for the orthopedic surgeon, Sir Robert Jones, who first reported and treated the injury in 1902.
+This fracture takes its name from the orthopedic surgeon, Sir Robert Jones, who first reported and treated the injury in 1902.

 What are metatarsals?

 The metatarsal bones are the long bones on the top of the foot that connect the ankle with the toes.
 There are five metatarsals in each foot.
 Each metatarsal bone has a base located next to the heel, a shaft, a neck, and a head.

 The fifth metatarsal is the metatarsal on the outside of the foot that connects the ankle with the little toe.

 It is slightly different from the other metatarsal bones.
 It bulges slightly at its base, while the other metatarsals do not.

 The metatarsal bones help people balance while standing and walking.
 Because these bones get much more use than other bones, it is easy to injure them through overuse.
 Sudden acute injuries of the metatarsals are common after a sudden impact or severe twist of the foot.

 A Jones fracture has many of the same symptoms as other types of fractures.
 A person with a Jones fracture may know they have injured their foot right away if the injury is sudden and causes immediate symptoms.

 These symptoms include: